Small Business Loan and Grant Funding Options

 Direct Government Grants

-There are a wealth of schemes available in the UK especially in the designated 'assisted areas', seen as having a special need for business development.
-If you are within one of these areas, you'll have a broader range of grants available for your business venture.
+There's a wealth of schemes available in the UK.
+These are especially prominent in the designated 'assisted areas', seen as having a particular need for business development.
+If you're within one of these areas, you'll have a broader range of grants open to you.

 The application procedure can be daunting and lengthy.
-This process is partly designed to test the mettle of the applicants and to weed out the ones who don't have the commitment or stomach for running their own business, so persevere if you have both!
+This process is partly designed to test the mettle of the applicants.
+It's intended to weed out people that don't have the commitment or stomach for running their own business.
+For that reason, persevere if you have both!

 European Union Grants

-Since the UK joined the EU, its citizens can take advantage of the numerous grants to assist small businesses that are available, mostly through the EUROPEAN REGIONAL DEVELOPMENT FUND (ERDF).
-The EU places prominent importance on Small to Medium Sized Businesses (SME's) which currently employ over 65% of the European workforce.
+Since the UK joined the EU, its citizens can take advantage of the numerous grants to assist small businesses.
+These are mostly through the EUROPEAN REGIONAL DEVELOPMENT FUND (ERDF).
+The EU places importance on Small to Medium Sized Businesses (SME's), which currently employ over 65% of the European workforce.